gustavogx/easy6502/index.md

 locations together for the various aspects of the game.
 We can still do the necessary bookkeeping throughout the program ourselves, as before, but on a larger scale that quickly becomes tedious and can also lead to bugs that are difficult to spot.
-Instead we'll now let the assembler do some of the mundane work for us.
+Instead, we'll now let the assembler do some of the mundane work for us.

 In this assembler, we can define descriptive constants (or symbols) that represent